Morr0/Atheer/ROADMAP.md

 ## Roadmap:
 ### List of things to work on:
 - Ask to load articles from user profile
+- Add Cloudfront distribution on top of EC2 in Cloudformation
 - Add Cloudformation resource to add link to icon
 - Hook up logging
 - Hook up logging with NotFound and Forbidden endpoints